Drewbie18/spring-rest/README.md

 This will create a docker machine instance and a running mysql server in that instance.
 Also will expose ports to run flyway migration on it.
-- Create new machine: `docker-machine create --virtualbox [NAME OF VM]`
+- Create new machine: `docker-machine create -d virtualbox [NAME OF VM]`
 - SSH into machine: `docker-machine ssh vm1`
 - Run container IN docker-machine: `docker run --name [NAME OF CONTAINER] -p 3306:3306 -e MYSQL_ROOT_PASSWORD=admin -e MYSQL_DATABASE=eval -e MYSQL_USER=admin -e MYSQL_PASSWORD=admin mysql:5.6`